Pub Date: 1993

 Hero: Gage Kingston.
 30. Dark brown hair, amber eyes.
 Cinematographer.

-The book begins in Montana, on the set of a movie, “The Promise.”
+The Other Woman begins in Montana, on the set of a movie, “The Promise.”
 A love scene is being filmed featuring two of Hollywood’s top sex symbols, actress Tara Channing, the book’s heroine, and actor Pierce Kingston.
 Also in attendance is Pierce’s brother, cinematographer Gage Kingston, the hero.

 Tara and Gage become lovers, but both are unwilling to share more than their bodies.
 They later learn, however, that passion without protection has consequences.
 Gage gets Tara pregnant, and they break up.